arve0/master/thesis.md

 (AdditionalData/{ScanningTemplate}overview.xml).

-Keeping stage position constant when zooming, either by changing objective or decreasing amplitude of scanning mirror oscillation, will yield the same physical position in center of view field.
+Keeping stage position constant when zooming, either by changing objective or decreasing amplitude of scanning mirror oscillation, yields the same physical position in center of field of view.
 This means that image stage position reported by the microscope is the center pixel.
 One can use the center of the first image as the reference point, but using pixel (0,0) is simpler as one can find out where the center pixel is one time, then later forget about it.